Can you believe that 2021 is almost over?

 We are going to be releasing our annual 4-part Yearly Planning Series over the next four weeks here on the blog, to help you collect all of your lessons learned and get on track for your best new year’s goals.
 This is a huge opportunity to take a deep breath, reflect on what you have done, and get ready to keep moving forward.

-Here are links to the rest of the series:
+Here are links to the other installments of the series so far:

 Once you have your worksheet downloaded, find a quiet place and time to work on filling it out.
 The more thought and focus that you give to this process, the more you will get out of it.

 Self-reflection isn't self-indulgent.
 This is what the world's most successful people do – they think critically about their goals, their performance, and their experiences to make more informed, more strategic choices for the future.